Our family lawyers can assist you in applying for your divorce.

 - regard Australia as your home, and intend to live in Australia indefinitely; or

-- ordinarily live in Australia and have done so for 12 months immediately before you file your divorce application.
+- ordinarily live in Australia and have done so twelve months immediately before you file your divorce application

-If you have children under the age of 18 and you are making a sole application for a divorce, the Court will require you to attend the hearing of your application.
+If there are children under 18 years of age, and you are a making a sole application, the Court will require you to attend a hearing of your application.
 The Court must be satisfied that proper arrangements have been made for the children before it will grant a divorce.

 Once you are divorced, you only have 12 months to commence property settlement or spousal maintenance proceedings.
 A divorce order will also impact your Will, Enduring Power of Attorney and superannuation beneficiary nominations.
 Before you apply for a divorce, it is important that you obtain legal advice regarding your property settlement entitlements and estate planning matters.